loctet/TRAC/artefact.md

 The `Main.py` script used above accepts the `check_type <chk>` optional parameters where `<chk>` can take two qualifiers; `check_type` defaults to `1` which checks well-formedness and can be set to `fsm` to generate a visual representation of a DAFSM as a `png` file.

-The image below for `SMP` is generated by invoking the `GraphStream` library ([https://graphstream-project.org/](https://graphstream-project.org/)) from our `GraphGen` component according to Figure 1 in the paper
+The image below for `SMP` is generated by invoking the `GraphStream` library ([https://graphstream-project.org/](https://graphstream-project.org/)) from our `GraphGen` component according to Figure 1 in the paper<span style="-typora-class: textPaperPage;"> </span>

 ![Simplemarket_place `TRAC` DAFSMs](./images/fsm_simplemarke_place.png)

 (labels are simplified for readability).
-The description in Section 3.1 of the paper wrongly states that `GraphGen` is "a third-party component", but in fact it should read that `GraphGen` is a wrapper to invoke `GraphStream`.
+The description in Section 3.1 of the paper<span style="-typora-class: textPaperPage;"> </span> wrongly states that `GraphGen` is "a third-party component", but in fact it should read that `GraphGen` is a wrapper to invoke `GraphStream`.
 Unfortunately, the image cannot be visualised from inside the `Docker` because `GraphGen` uses the functionality of `GraphStream` that displays the graph in an interactive window.
 So, to see the model it is necessary to use `TRAC` from outside the `Docker`.

 ## 3.3.
 Commands for performance evaluation